ZhenyingZhu/ToDoAndTracker/README.md

 - events: an array ref to Event.
 Actual start and complete time can be calculated by the events when the state is completed/abandoned.
 - assignedUser: the userId.
 It should be within the involved user of the project.
 Also all the involved user can see the task, but assignedUser actually works on the task

+TODO

-TODO: difficulty: how hard the task is.
+- difficulty: how hard the task is.
 Not in use for now but put in track.

 #### Event